 When a Homeowner Dies, Find Out If They Had a Will

-Homeowners are asked to provide an emergency contact, or information about their family.
+Homeowners are asked to provide emergency contact or information about their family.
 If they cannot be reached following the death of an owner, the HOA can check public court records to see if he/she had a will in place.
 This is to determine the executor of the estate, or the person responsible for managing the deceased resident’s affairs.
 This is the person your board will be allowed to provide with a key to the deceased resident’s home.

 If the homeowner did not have a will at the time of death, someone will be appointed to control his/her assets.
 This person would then have full access to the homeowner’s property and personal belongings.